mobileben/cpprestsdk-wiki/Getting-Started-Tutorial.md

 ![GettingStartedTutorialResults.png](resources/GettingStartedTutorialResults.png)

 Congratulations you just ran your first program with Casablanca!
 A good next step is to take a look at our [Documentation](Home).
-Also feel free to ask any questions in our [discussion forum](https://casablanca.codeplex.com/discussions).
 Below is all the source code for the example created during this tutorial.
 A working sample located under Release\samples\BingRequest in our source code is very similar to this as well.

 ```c++
 #include <cpprest/http_client.h>